exponential-idle-guides/exponential-idle-guides/src/view/guides/custom-theories.md

 ##### Pre-e600 \\(\rho\\)

+The optimal publication multiplier is around 2-4 before e50 \\(\rho\\) and 4-8 after, but can vary if you are close to the next milestone.
+As always, you can check with [the sim](https://exponential-developers.github.io/sim-3.0/).

 ##### Idle

 For idle, we simply autobuy all.
 The idle strategy doesn't change much.
 If you'd like to be more efficient while still being idle, you can remove milestones and stack them into the \\(c_1\\) exponent milestones when you're about to publish (from e50 to e400).
 Don't forget to change milestones back after publishing!